Register a Facility in the WEM

 Instructions on how to submit the Provisional Registration Forms are contained in the form.

-The application should be completed and emailed to the WA Energy Market Management at wa.operations@aemo.com.au for AEMO to assess the data, raise any issues or queries and then subsequently provide provisional approval.
+The application should be completed and emailed to the WA Registrations, Monitoring & Procurement (RMP) team at wa.rmp@aemo.com.au for AEMO to assess the data, raise any issues or queries and then subsequently provide provisional approval.

 For specifications and definitions for each field in the Provisional Registration Forms, a WEMS Registration Technical Guide is also available at the following link: